Category: Interior Design

 Our second project on one of London’s finest streets.

-Interior Renovation | Architects for Belsize Park | forrester architects
+Interior Refurbishment | Architects for Belsize Park | forrester architects

 With its enduring charm, the structure and form tells a story of a bygone era.
 We aim to provide a considered refurbishment that will provide a home that offers a blend of charm and sensitive interior styling.
 The building reflects the prevailing styles of the early 20th century, embracing elements of Edwardian or Victorian design.
 Featuring a fine redbrick with terracotta and shaped gables, the architectural details capture the essence of a historical era, creating a unique character for this residence in Belsize Park.